The SPID – Italian digital identity

 • an email address and a cell phone number.

 The procedure for getting the SPID and the relevant cost depends on who you choose as your Identity Provider and whether you want a Level 1 or Level 2 SPID.
-If you choose the Post Office you can make an appointment for the issue of a SPID, and then attend the appointment with the documents listed above and with your phone (to be able to receive the activation sms) or smartphone to download the relevant app.
+If you choose the Post Office you can make an appointment for the issue of a SPID, and then attend the appointment with the documents listed above and with your phone (to be able to receive the activation SMS) or smartphone to download the relevant app.
 Some (but by no means all) municipalities can also arrange for the issue of a SPID.
 Alternatively you can access the website of one of the other Identity Providers.

 The application for a SPID is followed by a verification process whereby the Identity Provider will check your ID documents and perform the “recognition procedure”.
 This procedure can be done: